The Epping Forest area (1) Location map

 I have visited Epping Forest many times and have seen a small group of deer only once.
 They saw me at the same time and melted away into the trees.

-You may notice the ground beginning to drop away in the distance.
+You may notice the ground dropping away in the distance.
 This is the edge of the high ground overlooking Debden and Theydon Bois.
-Here are some Epping Forest walks in this part of the forest near Loughton.
+Here are some Epping Forest walks in this part of the forest.